Bobholamovic/CDLab-PP/README.md

 python train.py eval --exp_config PATH_TO_CONFIG_FILE --resume PATH_TO_CHECKPOINT --save_on --subset test
 ```

-This repo also provides the funtionality of sliding-window test on large raster images.
+This project also provides the funtionality of sliding-window test on large raster images.
 Use the following command:

 ```bash
 python sw_test.py --exp_config PATH_TO_CONFIG_FILE --resume PATH_TO_CHECKPOINT --ckp_path PATH_TO_CHECKPOINT --t1_dir PATH_TO_T1_DIR --t2_dir PATH_TO_T2_DIR --gt_dir PATH_TO_GT_DIR